20 best Graphic drawing tablets of 2023

 The Huion Kamvas Pro 16 (2.5k) is the latest 16″ pen display with a higher pixel density, better resolution, and a new design.

-15.8-inch OLED display paired with 2560 x 1440 Pixel resolution is a good combination, The extra sharpness and detail is a noticeable upgraded compared to 1920 x 1080 Pixel.
+15.8-inch QLED display paired with 2560 x 1440 Pixel resolution is a good combination, The extra sharpness and detail is a noticeable upgraded compared to 1920 x 1080 Pixel.

-It boasts 99% Adobe RGB, 100% sRGB and 95% P3 gamut coverage, the color precision and uniformity across the screen to be close to faultless, and when combined with the detail of the 2.5K display, this is a screen that allows you to view your work in glorious detail.
+It boasts 145% sRGB gamut coverage, the color precision and uniformity across the screen to be close to faultless, and when combined with the detail of the 2.5K display, this is an excellent screen.

 The matte glass surface all but eliminates glare, provides the coveted ‘paper like’ feel and sound when drawing, and doesn’t have a noticeable impact on image clarity or brightness.